 Dim Sum Garden has secured a liquor license and no longer allows customers to BYOB for free.

 Dim Sum Garden is located at 1020 Race Street, Philadelphia, PA 19107, USA.

 Sang Kee is not a hidden gem that we discovered together.
 Instead, the Hong Kong style Chinatown restaurant was a personal favorite of ours before we met.
 So it should be no surprise that this is the restaurant where we kicked off our wedding weekend with a food-focused rehearsal dinner.

 We both have our favorite dishes at Sang Kee.
-Mindi always orders a big bowl of noodle soup loaded with shrimp and pork wontons, char siu pork and wide noodles.
+Mindi always orders a big bowl of noodle soup loaded with wontons, char siu pork and wide noodles.
 Daryl prefers to order a plate generously topped with roast pork, duck, chicken and green vegetable over rice.

 Sang Kee Noodle House is located at 3549 Chestnut Street, Philadelphia, PA 19104, USA.